-□ Completion of the Test of Essential Academic Skills (TEAS) within the last 5 years with a minimum score of 50% on the individual score and the following scores on the sub-scales: See attached TEAS FACT SHEET.
+□ Completion of the Test of Essential Academic Skills (TEAS) within the last 5 years with a minimum score in each of the following content areas: See attached TEAS FACT SHEET.

-TEAS Reading 57%
+TEAS Reading 69%

-TEAS Mathematics 50%
+TEAS Mathematics 63%

-TEAS Science 43%
+TEAS Science 50%

-TEAS English 46%
+TEAS English 60%

 An applicant may take the TEAS test a maximum of two times during an admission cycle.
-Should a retest be required, there is a two week minimum for remediation between tests.
+Should a retest be required the ATI recommended minimum of two weeks for remediation between tests.
 The most recent test results will be used for that admission cycle only.

-NOTE: The TEAS Test used to meet the criteria for review can only be taken at Northern Essex Community College at the Academic Placement and Testing Center on either the Haverhill or Lawrence Campus or remotely if proctored by Proctorio.
-Transfer of scores from another institution will be accepted if the exam was proctored by Proctorio.
+NOTE: The TEAS Test used to meet the criteria for review can only be taken at Northern Essex Community College at the Academic Placement and Testing Center on the Haverhill Campus or remotely if proctored by ATI or an NECC proctor.
+Transfer of scores from another institution will be accepted if the exam was remotely proctored.

-□ Completion or enrollment/registered in the HES 102 Learning Strategies for Success in Health Care Careers course.
+Completion or enrollment/registered in the HES 102 Learning Strategies for Success in Health Care Careers course.
 Students must attain a "C" or higher for admission to the program.
 There is a process to request an exemption from the course.
 See an advisor for information.